 Montaña de Oro State Park has dramatic ocean bluffs and summits with sweeping views.
 The park covers over 8,000 acres and has 7 miles of undeveloped coastline, making it a rare treasure on the California Coast.
-There is one road into the park, entering from the north from the town of Los Osos, which is just west of the city of San Luis Obispo.
-For those staying overnight, there is a 50-site campground at the center of the park.
+One road leads into the park, entering from the town of Los Osos to the north, which is just west of the city of San Luis Obispo.
+Visitors can stay overnight at a 50-site campground at the center of the park.

 Generally speaking, mountain bikers are allowed on trails on the north side of the park, but that seems to be expanding as Oats Peak is now open to bikes as well.
 Islay Creek Trail and Hazard Peak Trail and also popular mountain bike routes.

 The list below contains 9 hikes in Montaña de Oro State Park as well as two additional hikes on the edge of the park (one hike in Morro Dunes Ecological Reserve rises to a viewpoint within Montaña de Oro State Park and another trail travels down the remote coast to the south toward Point Buchon Trail and relies on a trailhead within Montaña de Oro State Park).

 All of these trails are listed from north to south and include an average star rating of each trail as decided by the readers of hikespeak.
 After you complete one of these hikes, come back and give it your own star rating.

 This 2.6-mile loop serves up panoramic views over Morro Bay as it ascends 800 feet from Los Osos to Montaña de Oro State Park.

 |Hazard Canyon Reef|

 This one-mile hike goes down an oceanfront ravine to a rocky shoreline with engaging tide pools.

 |Hazard Peak Trail|

 This 6-mile out and back hike ascends coastal ridges to a 1,076-foot summit with panoramic views that include a dynamic perspective of Morro Bay.